As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Reflecting on her own 15-year journey towards motherhood, Ms Liu said that this has made her all the more appreciative of her son and life stage today.

-In terms of finances, children born to older parents told CNA TODAY that they generally had access to more resources and did not have to worry much about money growing up.
+Children born to older parents agreed that they generally had access to more resources and did not have to worry much about money growing up.

-Mr Bai, whose father was 41 years old when he was born, told CNA TODAY that he finds he is blessed with more resources than his older brothers — now aged 39 and 36 — while they were children.
+Mr Daniel Bai, 28, whose father was 41 years old when he was born, told CNA TODAY that he finds he was blessed with more resources than his older brothers — now aged 39 and 36 — while they were children.

-Beyond that, Megan the undergraduate said that watching her parents age also gave her a renewed perspective on life and the importance of cherishing their time together.
+On a more philosophical level, Megan the undergraduate said that watching her parents age gives her a more mature perspective on life.

 STAYING PREPARED, MANAGING RISKS

-For one thing, they focus on being financially prepared and on staying fit and healthy, in a bid to extend the time they have with their children.
+For example, they focus on staying fit and healthy in a bid to extend the time they have with their children.

-Ultimately, the parents recognise that they may naturally have less time with their children due to their age, and thus make it an utmost priority to spend as much quality time as possible with their children.

-Mrs Lejtenyi said: “I remind myself that there is only so long that the boys will need me in the way they do now, so I try to say yes all the time.
-If I must get some work done at the weekend, I firmly set aside a few hours.
-And I make sure to put away my phone to really be present in the moment with them.”

-Ms Chong said: “I know that age is irreversible, so I’ve been keeping myself healthy so that I will be around for as long as I possibly can for my child.
+Ms Chong, too, has been preparing extra hard for the birth of her son: “I know that age is irreversible, so I’ve been keeping myself healthy so that I will be around for as long as I possibly can for my child.

 PLANNING FOR BOTH AGEING AND CHILDREN'S NEEDS

-Parents looking to have children later would likely also have to consider delaying their retirement plans to be able to support their financially-dependent children, she added.

-Building up strong support systems whom children can rely on outside of the immediate family will also be helpful.
+Aside from managing their health and finances, experts advised that older parents build reliable extended social support networks.

-Dr Tan Ern Ser, a sociologist at the National University of Singapore (NUS), said that cultivating such a reliable network – who can be counted on to “take over almost seamlessly” – would give children the assurance that there are people they know who can step in to play the role of parents should the need arise.
+Dr Tan Ern Ser, a sociologist at the National University of Singapore (NUS), said that cultivating such a network would give children the assurance that there are people they know who can step in to play the role of parents should the need arise.

 And while navigating parent-child conversations about late-age parenthood is necessary, experts also advise that parents engage their kids in an age-appropriate manner, as it may otherwise create unnecessary fear, insecurity, or anxiety in their children.